Codeplain-ai/plain2code_client/README.md

 To run the plain2code client, you need Python 3.11 or a later version.

+**Windows users:** Please install WSL (Windows Subsystem for Linux) as this is currently the supported environment for running plain code on Windows.

 #### Anthropic API Key

 For now you need to bring your own Anthropic API key to use Codeplain API.
 If you don't have Anthropic API key, you can create a free developer account at [console.anthropic.com](https://console.anthropic.com/).
 To experiment with Codeplain you need to top up your Anthropic account with $5-10.